Oakview Health Center

 Your privacy is a high priority for us and it will be treated with the highest degree of confidentiality.
 This Notice applies to all information and records related to your care that we have received or created.
-It extends to information received or created by our employees, staff, volunteers, physicians and medical personnel (e.g. therapists).
 This Notice informs you about the possible uses and disclosures of your protected health information.
 It also describes your rights and obligations regarding your protected health information.

 In order for us to be able to provide you with the best service and care, we need to receive protected health information from you.
 However, we want to emphasize that we are committed to maintaining the privacy of this information in accordance with state and federal laws.

 - Maintain the privacy of your protected health information;

 - Provide to you this detailed Notice of our legal duties and privacy practices relating to your protected health information; and

 - Abide by the terms of the Notice that is currently in We reserve the right to change the terms of this Notice and make the new Notice provisions effective for all protected health information that the Community maintains.